Your Social Security check going up in 2025? What an increase could mean

 CLEVELAND (WJW) — Coming out of the pandemic, American bank accounts continue to feel the sting of inflation, and that includes retirees — and those who rely on Social Security.

-The Senior Citizens League, a nonpartisan group focusing on issues that affect older Americans, raised its long-term forecast for the 2025 Social Security cost-of-living adjustment (COLA) to 2.6% (up from 1.7% the month prior), after seeing March inflation data.
+In looking at March inflation data, the Senior Citizens League, which highlights issues affecting older Americans, estimated that the 2025 Social Security cost-of-living adjustment (COLA) would be 2.6% (up from 1.7% the month prior).

-The Consumer Price Index for Urban Wage Earners and Clerical Workers (CPI-W) came in at 3.5%, higher than indicated by February data.

 Most student loan borrowers say they’ve delayed major life events due to debt, poll finds